EYBlockchain/starlight/WRITEUP.md

 h( h(balancesID, key = address), value, salt)
 ```

-The protocol would convert an Ethereum address to a public key anyway.
+The protocol would convert an Ethereum address (the mapping key) to the owner's public key anyway.
 We'd need a PoKoSK whenever we see `msg.sender` because a Zokrates circuit doesn't have a concept of owning an address - so proving that you are `msg.sender` (which happens in the background of calling a contract) becomes proving that you own the secret key corresponding to whatever public key is in the commitment.

 In short: whenever we see `msg.sender` in the `.zsol` contract, we probably need a PoKoSK in the circuit.
 'Probably' becomes 'definitely' if that code block deals with secret states.